Native Hawaiians: Land tenure

 Each island was divided into moku, which were given to people of high standing and kept within the family.
 Each moku was split into smaller ahupuaʻa, each of which extended from the sea to the top of the nearest mountain.
 This was to ensure that each ahupuaʻa provided all necessary resources for survival, including hardwoods and food sources.
 Each ahupuaʻa was managed by managers, who were charged by the island chief to collect tributes from the residents.
 Splits of the ahupuaʻa were based on the level of tribute.
-The major subdivisions were ʻIli.
-Each ʻIli gave a tribute to the chief of the ahupuaʻa and another to the island chief.
+The major subdivisions were ʻili.
+Each ʻili gave a tribute to the chief of the ahupuaʻa and another to the island chief.
 In contrast to the European system of feudalism, Hawaiian peasants were never bound to the land and were free to move as they chose.

 Kānaka Maoli refer to themselves as kamaʻāina, a word meaning "people of the land", because of their connection to and stewardship of the land.
 It was also part of the spiritual belief system that attributes their origin to the land itself.
 This is reinforced by the cultivation of taro, a plant that is said to be the manifestation of Hāloa.
 The represents the deep roots that tether Hawaiians to the islands, as well as symbolizing the branching networks that Hawaiian people created.

 Hula

-Hula is one of Hawaiʻi’s best-known indigenous artforms.
+Hula is one of Hawaii's best-known indigenous artforms.
 Traditionally, hula was a ritualistic dance performed to honor the gods and goddesses.
-Hula is typically categorized as either Hula Kahiko or Hula ʻAuana.
+Hula is typically categorized as either hula kahiko or hula ʻauana.
 Each hula tells a story via its movements and gestures.

-Hula Kahiko is a traditional style.
+Hula kahiko is a traditional style.
 Its interpretive dance is known for its grace and romantic feel.
 Dances are accompanied by percussion instruments and traditional chanting.
 The traditional instruments include the pahu hula, kilu or puniu, ipu, hano or ʻohe hano ihu, ka, pu, oeoe, pahupahu kaʻekeʻeke, hokio, and wi.
 Dancers add to the effect using ʻuli, puʻili, ʻiliʻili, papahehi, and kalaʻau.

-Hula ʻAuana was influenced by later Western factors.
+Hula ʻauana was influenced by later Western factors.
 It is accompanied by non-traditional musical instruments and colorful outfits.
 It became popularized with tourists and it is this form that is most widely practiced beyond the islands. ʻUkuleles and guitars are common.